 Jurors are instructed to judge plays solely on the criteria laid out on the Homepage and the Guidelines page of this website.
 Knowledge of my book will not increase your chances of winning.
 In other words, if you’re thinking about entering the competition, you don’t need it.
 But, having said that, I hope that you will want to read it.
 My book is a drama manifesto called The Risk Theatre Model of Tragedy: Gambling, Drama, and the Unexpected.
 Thirteen years in the writing, Friesen Press released it in February 2019.
 It is available online at Amazon, Barnes & Noble, and Chapters.
-It is available in store at Bolen Books.
+It is available in store at Bolen Books and Munro’s Books.
 My Goodreads page is here.
 All proceeds from the book go towards funding the playwright competition.

 Why would you want to read The Risk Theatre Model of Tragedy?
 If you’ve ever wondered why tragedies—difficult works of drama full of strife and sorrow—are endearing to the human heart, this book is for you.
 For over two millennia, this question has haunted inquiring minds from Aristotle to Hegel and Nietzsche.
 Their answers have turned tragedy into a springboard into exploring the most fundamental human concerns.

 In my book, I challenge conventional Aristotelian, Hegelian, and Nietzschean theories of tragedy.
 Instead of looking at tragedy as the interplay between the Dionysian and Apollonian (Nietzsche), the collision between irreconcilable ethical forces (Hegel), or a process to achieve catharsis (Aristotle), I argue that each dramatic act in tragedy is also a gambling act where heroes place delirious bets at the no-limit tables.
 These heroes, by going all-in, trigger unexpected and devastating outcomes.
 Tragedy is a theatre of risk.